 • demonstrate academic readiness with the GRE or alternative standardized test

 • meet or exceed entry-level skill in classical Jewish text and in Hebrew language

 - Time Commitment: The rabbinical program at JTS is designed as a five-year, full-time commitment.
 Based upon prior study and degrees earned, some incoming students receive advanced academic standing that translates into a shorter program.
 Others’ training extends beyond five years if they need more time to attain text and Hebrew skills prior to beginning course work at JTS.

-- Part-Time Study: Part-time students are welcome.
-In coordination with the Rabbinical School dean, typically after a first year of full-time study, they craft a part-time program so they may work or pursue other commitments while pursuing their rabbinical training.
+- Part-Time Study: To inquire about part-time study in the Rabbinical School, please contact us at email@example.com or (212) 678-8818.
+Following a first year of full-time study, a student may craft, in consultation with the Rabbinical School dean, a part-time program so they may work or pursue other commitments while pursuing their rabbinical training.